 (i) each and every right, privilege, hereditament and appurtenance in anywise incident or appertaining to any of the properties, rights or interests constituting the Assets.

-1.3 Burlington Excluded Interests.
-It is expressly understood and agreed that the Assets shall not include, and Burlington (for itself and its affiliates) hereby expressly reserves and excepts unto itself, its affiliates and its and their successors and assigns, all of Burlington’s and its affiliates’ right, title and interests, whether now owned or hereafter acquired, in and to the production platform located in South Pass Block 89 including, without limitation, all rights to receive production handling fees, tariffs, platform usage fees and other fees and payments, and other rights, benefits and interests that Burlington or its affiliates may own by virtue of their co-ownership in the production platform located in South Pass Block 89.

-1.4 Copies of Data.
-Sellers shall have the right to retain copies of their respective books, records, files, abstracts, surveys, drawings, diagrams, plans, and other data and information described in Section 1.2(f) above.
+1.3 Copies of Data.
+Seller shall have the right to retain copies of their respective books, records, files, abstracts, surveys, drawings, diagrams, plans, and other data and information described in Section 1.2(f) above.

 ARTICLE 2